-The 13 Best Tours in Crete
+The 14 Best Tours in Crete

-Rethymnon (also spelled Rethymno) is a very interesting city that is often overlooked.
+(Suspended as of March, 2022 but hoping that it returns this summer.)
+Rethymnon/Rethymno is a very interesting city that is often overlooked.
 This 4-hour tour gives a good overview of its fabulous history and interesting culture.

-10 hour tour that takes in the highlights of eastern Crete.
+A 10-hour tour that takes in the highlights of eastern Crete.

 The Lasithi Plateau is amazingly beautiful.
 The tour is filled with vineyards, olive groves, and windmills.